April 16

 Look at all these great resources and help you have at your fingertips:

-If you need the best tips and tricks in the business, look no further than this article on immediate ways to raise your ACT and SAT scores.
+1. If you need the best tips and tricks in the business, look no further than The Insider’s Guide to the ACT & SAT

-If you’re looking for more in-depth training, I have online ACT prep courses that can help you - one of which you can complete in as few as 4 hours
+2. If you’re looking for more in-depth training, we have online ACT prep courses that can help you – one of which you can complete in as little as one week

-If you have any other questions, please send me a message.
+3. If you have any other questions, please send us a message.

 Let’s make your college and career dreams come true!